tonyscelentano/nextnet-media-compliance-and-sec-dossier/README.md

 #### Q: Aren't you disclosing those API keys to Google / Gemini by doing this?
 A: Company policy allowed the usage of AI tools in a hybrid / remote environment, including for GitHub.
 Google Gemini parsed the DOMs of what was already on my screen.
 Imagine you're wearing an authorized body-cam and someone runs butt-naked past the viewfinder.
 You don't blame the person wearing the body-cam, you ask why corporate security let a butt-naked person into the building.

+#### Q: How do you still retain company documents after being terminated?
+Isn't that illegal or a form of CFAA?
+Unfortunately for NextNet, their security protocols for many files amount to "Anyone with Link" permissions.
+There are countless files and spreadsheets still shared with me or sitting under public access links, including entire databases of clients, B2B vendors, and operational expenses.
+There appears to be no offboarding policy in place, and I've never received any sort of demands for return of company property - though they'd really just need to toggle a permissions switch on their own end.

 #### Q: Isn't this defamation?
 You're naming real people and companies.
 A: Truth is an absolute defense to defamation in essentially every U.S. jurisdiction.
 You cannot defame someone with a screenshot of their own settlement offer.
 Every substantive claim in this dossier is backed by a document, a press release, or a public filing.